TomHeaven/AnomalyAnalysisWithOpticalFlow/README.md

 ## Switch between CPU and GPU

 Using GPU (Nvidia CUDA) is enabled by default since it speeds up computation, which requires OpenCV to be compiled with CUDA support.
-If you do not have an Nvidia GPU or OpenCV with CUDA support, you can disable this feature by comment out the
+If you do not have a Nvidia GPU or OpenCV with CUDA support, you can disable this feature by comment out the

 ```
 #define USE_CUDA